zscaler/terraform-provider-zpa/README.md

 Examples
 --------

-Visit [here](https://github.com/zscaler/terraform-provider-zpa/tree/master/website/docs/) for the complete documentation for all resources on github.
+Visit [here](https://github.com/zscaler/terraform-provider-zpa/tree/master/docs) for the complete documentation for all resources on github.

+Examples [here] (https://github.com/zscaler/terraform-provider-zpa/tree/master/examples) for the complete list of examples on github.

 Issues
 =========